Access Token: Definition, Architecture, Usage & More

 Protect the Security of Access Tokens

 Access tokens should be protected as they move through the open space of the internet.
-Companies that don't use encryption or protected communication channels could allow third parties to grab tokens, and that could mean unauthorized access to very sensitive data.
+Companies that don't use encryption or protected communication channels could allow third parties to grab tokens, and that could mean unauthorised access to very sensitive data.
 It pays to be very careful.

 Most access tokens also expire.
 That simple step allows websites to ensure users are still online and active, and that could help to avoid large-scale duplication or deletion.
 Expiration dates can vary from company to company.